0x4rk0/Methodology/README.md

-# My Web Application Methodology
+# Web Application Methodology

-## All tools are free and open source!
-Credit will be given where credit is due.... once I get this project up and running...
+## This is barebones now, will include youtube videos on how to use some of these tools when I have time.